spatie/typescript-transformer/README.md

 In the default package we provide two processors:

 - `CleanupClassPropertyProcessor` removes some unneeded types from the property and is recommended to run first
-- `ApplyNeverClassPropertyProcessor` when a property is not well-typed, `never` is used as Typescript type so you know you should write better types
+- `ApplyNeverClassPropertyProcessor` when a property is not well-typed, `never` is used as Typescript type so you know your properties can be better typed

 Specifically for Laravel we include the following processors in the Laravel package: